igonzaleztak/marketplace/README.md

 <li>Acts as an access point for the administrator of the platform.
 From this component, he can change remove measurements from the platform or revoke transactions.</li>

 <p></p>
-The following figure shows the how the marketplace processes customers' purchases.
+The following figure shows how the marketplace processes customers' purchases.
 <p></p>

 <p align="center">